Monday, 11 May 2015

 The branding for this niche business is 'Scrimshaw's Guerrilla Kitchen’ because it plays on the word 'Guerrilla' which makes you think of 'Grill' due to the fast food aspect.
 Guerrilla links to Guerrilla Warfare which means an irregular warfare in which a small group of combatants such as armed civilians or irregulars use military tactics.
 This makes you think of the competitiveness of street trading, particularly in relation to food.

-City Cycle Hire:
+City Cycle Hire has

 Jemporium Vintage